simon-nstein/sports-tweet-api/README.md

-###Sports Tweet API
+Sports Tweet API

 Link: https://sports-tweet-api.herokuapp.com/

-Basic webapp to help find and promote sports related tweets
+Basic webapp using NodeJs and the Twitter API to help find and promote sports related tweets